yashjawale/yashjawale/README.md

-- 👋 Hi, I’m @Yash-Jawale
+- 👋 Hi, I’m @yashjawale
-- 👀 I’m interested in Web Technologies and Artificial Intelligence
+- 👀 I’m interested in Web Technologies & exploring its numerous possibilities
-- 🌱 I’m currently learning mobile application development using React Native
+- 🌱 I’m currently gaining a more indepth understanding of ReactJS
 - 💞️ I’m looking to collaborate on projects looking forward to help the world
-- 📫 Reach me via email: yash25.j@gmail.com
+- 📫 Reach me via email: yash25.j@gmail.com & connect me on [LinkedIn](https://linkedin.com/in/yashjawale)

 <!---
 Yash-Jawale/Yash-Jawale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.